G8TIC/radar/STATUS.md

 # Receiver Status

-Once you have your receiver confiogured and working you can check it's status at the aggregator using the 'mystatus' facility.
+Once you have your receiver configured and working you can check it's status at the aggregator using the 'mystatus' facility.

-You send a request to the main website inclduing your charing key and the website will return a JSON object containing the current status of your receiver.
+You send a request to the main website inclduing your sharing key and the website will return a JSON object containing the current status of your receiver.